8 Business Rules as Data

 - Not over thinking it and just writing code

+Java has evolved, yet the perceptions around how we should build, and what it costs to do so, linger in the community’s unconsciousness.
 Modern Java is lean and confident.
-Records and pattern matching have fundamentally changed how we approach design in Java.
-New patterns are available to us and leveraging them starts with data.
+Records and pattern matching have changed how we approach design.
+New patterns are available to us.
+Leveraging them starts with data.

 At MegaCorp, large customer accounts have dedicated sales teams.
 These teams help customers navigate complex contracts, issue special discounts, and so on.
 Their commission is tied to the type of accounts they manage and the value of the deals they cut, so which account ends up under which team is steeped in historical decision, shifting org charts, and petty in-fighting.
 There’re no clean rules like “everything in the USA is handled by the US based sales team.”
 If only!
 Instead, it’s based on arbitrary and ever-changing rules.